 - Enable secured communication(HTTPS) under DS/WAN agent to Patch Manager Plus server communication.

-Install and configure Forwarding server
+Install and configure the Secure Gateway server

-- Download and install forwarding server.
+- Download and install the Secure Gateway server.

 - Patch Manager Plus (PMP) Server Name: Specify the FQDN/DNS/IP address of the Patch Manager Plus server

 - PMP Http Port: Specify the port number that the Secure Gateway server uses to contact the Patch Manager Plus server (eg: 6020)